What we do

 - volunteers to raise money for hospitals and social care in their communities.
 They run hospital shops that not only provide a vital resource in the hospital but put their profits straight back into the hospital.

 - vital services to be supported by volunteers where the health authority is stretched to its limit.
 This could be helping with lifts for outpatients, or first aid in rural communities, or even the transportation of blood by a volunteer motorbike fleet.

-- volunteering to be safe and regulated so that at all time volunteers and those around them are working professionally and within the law.
-We provide insurance for volunteer groups, and carry out CRB checks when required.
+- volunteering to be safe and regulated so that at all times volunteers and those around them are working professionally and within the law.
+We provide insurance for volunteer groups, and carry out DBS checks when required.